BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 For example, if a perpetual bond pays a 7% coupon on a face value of Rs.
 1,000 (Rs.
 70 annually), and the prevailing yield for such risk is 8%, you’d estimate the bond’s price as 70/0.08 = Rs.
 875.

-How to calculate the yield of a perpetual bond
+How to calculate the yield of a perpetual bond?

 Yield estimation for perpetual bonds is similar to the formula above.
-Given the bond’s current market price (P) and the annual coupon (C), approximate yield (Y) is:
+Given the bond’s current market price (P) and the annual coupon (C), the approximate yield (Y) is:

 Yield (Y) = C / P